Information for Participants

 If you follow a vegetarian/vegan/lactose-free/gluten-free/halal/kosher or other diet, please indicate this in your reply.
 We will take care of it.

-No. The Electoral District Day is about the politicians getting to know your views.
+No. The Constituency Day is about the politicians getting to know your views.
 At the end, however, you can still talk to the MPs and they can comment on the topic.

 Nothing.
 Just bring an open mind to talk to people from your electoral district about issues that affect all of you.
-We provide all the necessary information at the Electoral District Day itself.
+We provide all the necessary information at the Constituency Day itself.

 Absolutely!
 Each person brings a unique perspective to the issue based on their own life experience.
 And you might be surprised at what can change with your influence.